Civilian-dev/assemble/README.md

 // 🖨️  "Hello Random"
 ```

-### Infer Return Types
+### Strict Return Types

 By default `pipeType` return type is just the pipe interface in a promise.
-It is possible to infer
+It is possible to define
-a more strict return type ensuring there's no conditional properties on the return type where pipe
+a more strict return type ensuring there's no conditional properties where pipe functions explicitly
-functions explicitly provide them.
-However, there is some declaration overhead, requiring pipe
+return those props.
+However, there is some declaration overhead...
-functions to be given as a tuple.

 ```ts
 import { pipeTypeStrict, PipeFunction } from '@os-gurus/pipe-type'